MaterializeThoughts/halobreath-privacy/index.md

 ### 3.1.
 Advertising

 Ads in the app may be served by third-party ad networks such as **Google AdMob**.
-These providers may collect certain information from your device (for example: device identifiers, approximate location, ad interactions) in order to show and measure ads, and – where allowed – personalize them.
+These providers may collect certain information from your device, for example:

+- the **Google advertising ID (Advertising ID)**,
+- device information (such as device model and OS version),
+- approximate location,
+- interactions with ads (impressions, clicks).

+This data may be used to display, measure and (where allowed by your settings)
+personalize ads.

 Data collected by ad networks is processed under their own privacy policies.
-Please review the privacy policy of the relevant provider (for example, Google) for details on what they collect and how they use it.
+Please review the privacy policy of the relevant provider (for example, Google)
+for details on what they collect and how they use it.

-Inside Android you can usually limit ad tracking or reset your advertising ID in the system settings.
+Inside Android you can usually limit ad tracking or reset your advertising ID in the system privacy settings.

 ### 3.2.
 In-app purchases and subscriptions